Analyzing Differentiable Fuzzy Logic Operators: Derivatives of Operators

-Whenever an operator vanishes, it loses its learning signal.
-Notice that derivatives of composites of nonvanishing functions can still be vanishing.
-For instance, using the product t-conorm for $a\vee \neg a$, we find that the derivative of $S_P(a, 1-a)$ is 0 at $\frac{1}{2}$.
+Whenever the derivative of an operator vanishes, it loses its learning signal.
+This definition does not include functions that only pass through 0, such as when using the product t-conorm for $a\oplus \neg a$, where we find that the derivative of $S_P(a, 1-a)$ is 0 only at $\frac{1}{2}$.
 Furthermore, all the partial derivatives of the connectives used in the backward pass from the valuation function to the ground atoms have to be multiplied.
 If the partial derivatives are less than 1, their product will also approach 0.
+This can happen for instance with a large sequence of conjunctions using the product t-norm.

 The drastic product $T_D$ and operators derived from it such as the drastic sum $S_D$ and the Dubois-Prade and Weber implications ($I_{DP}$ and $I_{WB}$) have vanishing derivatives almost everywhere.
-In deep learning models, output probabilities are the result of transformations on real numbers using functions like the sigmoid or softmax that result in truth values in $(0, 1)$.
-The operators derived from $T_D$ only have nonvanishing derivatives when their inputs are exactly $0$ or $1$, making them not very useful for this application.
+The output confidence values of deep learning models are the result of transformations on real numbers using functions like the sigmoid or softmax that result in truth values in $(0, 1)$.
+The operators derived from $T_D$ only have nonvanishing derivatives when their inputs are exactly $0$ or $1$, invalidating their use in this application